aradhana9/github_workflow_test/README.md

 This will allow workflow to be triggered manually using Github Actions UI.
 This section specifies the set of input parameters that can be provided/changed when manually triggering the workflow.
 Slack channel name/id, jira host url can be changed when running this workflow manually.

 **Steps to trigger workflow manually**

-Navigate to "Actions" tab at the top of the repository.In the left sidebar,click on the BreachWatcher Workflow.
-Click on "Run workflow" button towards the top right corner of the page.
-Input parameter can be modified while running this workflow.
+-  Navigate to "Actions" tab at the top of the repository.
+-  In the left sidebar,click on the BreachWatcher Workflow.
+-  Click on "Run workflow" button towards the top right corner of the page.
+-  Input parameter can be modified while running this workflow.

 ![BreachWatcher Workflow Manual Trigger](./BreachWatcher_manual_trigger.png)